cloudiator/java-rest-client/docs/Token.md

 # Token

+Represents an API Token, that is used to represent a successful authentication of a user
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **token** | **String** | The token |